-Episode 2 - group of people receiving care with increasingly complex health and social care needs or an individual with more complex needs.
+Episode 2 - group of people receiving care with increasingly complex health and social care needs.

 Part 3:

 Episode 1 - supervising and teaching a junior learner in practice, based on the delivery of direct person-centred care.

 Episode 2 - organisation and management of care for a group/caseload of people with complex care covering all seven platforms.